dudewad/gruntier/README.md

 String-replace is currently set up with an example of how to "include" javascript from one file to another; this is not particularly useful.
 Note that it is merely an example.

 ## Rsync Notes
 Rsync is a wonderful file transfer utility, and it is how files are transferred to our various deployment environments for this project.
-If you do not have experience with rsync, give it a chance; do not try to change this over to an FTP project.
+I highly recommend trying Rsync on at least one project if you haven't used it in lieu of FTP.
+It is much faster.

 ### Quick setup
 Rsync runs over ssh, and is natively a linux/mac-based tool.
 Windows does not have it by default.